ThatOSDeveloper/iOS-Unsigned/README.md

 `xcode-select install` to install `git` on macos

-`git clone https://github.com/LukeZGD/Semaphorin && cd Semaphorin`
+`git clone https://github.com/iDroidOS/iOS-Unsigned && cd iOS-Unsigned`

 Connect device in DFU mode

-`sudo ./semaphorin.sh <the version you are downgrading to> --restore`
+`sudo ./Unsigned.sh <the version you are downgrading to> --restore`

-For example you may write `sudo ./semaphorin.sh 9.3 --restore`
+For example you may write `sudo ./Unsigned.sh 9.3.3 --restore`

 The script has to backup important files from your current iOS version before you can downgrade.